 Within ten days after receiving a request, the district will furnish a set of unofficial educational records to the parent of a student transferring out of state who meets the definition of a child of a military family in transition.
 When a student transfers to another school in the district, all records including the permanent student record will be transmitted to the other school.
 When a student transfers to a school outside of the district, the senior custodian will purge the cumulative folder of all nonofficial, extraneous information.
-A copy of all records will be sent to the requesting school, unless the student has an outstanding fee or fine.
-In those instances the enrolling school will be provided with information regarding the student's academic, special placement, immunization history and discipline records within two school days, and the records will be sent as soon as possible.
-The official transcript will be withheld until the fee or fine is discharged.
-The enrolling school district will be notified that the transcript is being withheld due to an outstanding fee or fine.
+A copy of all records will be sent to the requesting school.
 The cumulative folder for an elementary or middle school student who leaves the district will be maintained for two years after discontinuance of enrollment in the district.